Results 1 - 10 from 136 for weapons scientists in 0.833 sec.

 Nuclear weapons

-See also: war and the environment scientists responsibility science and understanding war and peace albert einstein joseph rotblat email this page to a friend 'Nuclear weapons are not comprehensible: neither you nor I ... as he died.
+See also: war and the environment scientists responsibility science and understanding war and peace albert einstein joseph rotblat email this page to a friend 'Nuclear weapons are not comprehensible: neither you nor ... as he died.
 We are each too human to understand the killing power of nuclear weapons.
 Dr Nicholas Humphrey, Four Minutes to Midnight.
-The 1981 Bronowski Memorial Lecture NEXT P E A ...
+The 1981 Bronowski Memorial Lecture NEXT P E ...

 www.ppu.org.uk